 The following minerals have been positively identified as being in Keokuk geodes, as well as those previously published to exist or are currently under study.
 The photos for each mineral are currently under construction, please check back from time-to-time to see new additions.

 Quartz- Lines almost all geodes.
 Clear, smoky, sea-green, iron-stained (orange), and pink or cherry tinted geodes are found (see photos below).
 Clear and iron-stained geodes are the most commonly seen type of quartz geode.
 To date, research findings have not confirmed the presence of "citrine" geodes in the Keokuk, Iowa area.
 All such samples have been identified as iron-stained geodes.
 Citrine is considered by many geologists and gemologists to be rather uncommon or infrequent anywhere on Earth, and is considered by many in the gemological sector to be more uncommon than amethyst (Holden, 1999).
 Many iron-stained Keokuk geodes can be cleaned with any iron-removing product or various acids.
 In the samples where the orange/yellow coloring does not clean out, it was found that the samples had successive layers of quartz on top of existing iron-stained quartz, but due to the transparency of the quartz crystals, the orange color still showed through.
 Many geode samples have also been identified with "rings" of pyrite in the geode rind, indicating successive growth stages of quartz, then pyrite, then quartz again, etc. Research by Sinotte (1969) also labels all orange quartz geodes as iron-stained.
 The iron-staining is caused by the weathering of various sulfide minerals, most notably pyrite but also marcasite, chalcopyrite, etc. The term "citrine colored" quartz is appropriate when describing Keokuk geodes, but true "citrine geodes" do not occur in the Keokuk area.
-The pink or cherry tinted geodes are occasionally caused by a close association with the surrounding host rock where excessive iron amounts have caused more of a reddish tint in the geodes.
+The pink or cherry tinted geodes, if naturally occurring (recently, several so called "red quartz geodes" were made available but they were simply orange iron-stained geodes that had been baked in an oven to a certain temperature to turn the orange to a red color) are occasionally caused by a close association with the surrounding host rock or where the chalcedony lining contained excessive iron amounts and resulted in a more of a reddish tint in the geodes.
 These will also clean up unless having been under the process of weathering for an extended period of time or subsequent growths of quartz have overlaid the layers of red iron deposits.
 In other geodes, the faces of several quartz crystals are coated with a very weak pink to vivid red, and can be washed out easily, these are most likely associated with hematite (see hematite section below).
 At most locations where hematite is the reason for the reddish coloring, other geodes in the same exposure will have actual hematite crystals and geodes containing pink to red water have been collected at a few locations.

 Figure 3a, b (two left photos): Typical Quartz-Lined Keokuk Geode.
 Each half measures approximately 4 inches in diameter.